-- Cash flow is the amount received after collecting all of the rent and paying all of the bills, including any mortgage payments.
+- Cash flow - the amount received after collecting all of the rent and paying all of the bills, including any mortgage payments.

-- Cash-on-cash return is the amount of net cash received each year compared to the amount of money invested.
+- Cash-on-cash return - the amount of net cash received each year compared to the amount of money invested.

-- Net operating income (NOI) is calculated by subtracting operating expenses (excluding any mortgage payments) from rental income collected.
+- Net operating income (NOI) - calculated by subtracting operating expenses (excluding any mortgage payments) from rental income collected.

-- Cap rate is a percentage rate of return determined by dividing NOI by the property value or purchase price.
+- Cap rate - a percentage rate of return determined by dividing NOI by the property value or purchase price.

-- Gross yield is the annual gross income (without any expense deductions) divided by the property purchase price or value.
+- Gross yield - the annual gross income (without any expense deductions) divided by the property purchase price or value.

-- Total return is the dollar amount of total cash profit when a property is sold, including net operating cash flows, minus any outstanding mortgage balance.
+- Total return - the dollar amount of total cash profit when a property is sold, including net operating cash flows, minus any outstanding mortgage balance.